Nicosia: North of the Green Line

-At the center of the walled city lies the Sarayönü Square.
-The square has been dubbed as "the heart of Nicosia" and historically has been the cultural center of the Turkish Cypriot community.
+At the centre of the walled city lies the Sarayönü Square.
+The square has been dubbed as "the heart of Nicosia" and historically has been the cultural centre of the Turkish Cypriot community.
 In the middle of the square stands the Venetian Column, known simply as "the Obelisk" ("Dikiltaş") to the locals and symbolic of the country's government.
 The column was brought from the ancient city of Salamis by the Venetians in 1550.
 The Girne Avenue connects Sarayönü to the Kyrenia Gate and the İnönü Square in front of it.
 The avenue has been described as "the symbol of the walled city", and is filled with numerous shops and restaurants.

 Next to the Ledra Street checkpoint is the Arasta area.
-The area was pedestrianized in 2013 and is home to a network of historic shopping streets, reflecting an eastern shopping tradition with food and traditional items.
-Nearby Büyük Han, the largest caravanserai in the island and considered to be one of the finest buildings in Cyprus, was built in 1572 by the Ottomans and functions as a cultural center.
-To the west of the Girne Avenue lies the Samanbahçe neighborhood, built in the 19th century by the government, considered to be the first example of social housing in the island.
-Still a residential area, the neighborhood is considered to be one of the best representations of the Cypriot culture.
+The area was pedestrianised in 2013 and is home to a network of historic shopping streets, reflecting an eastern shopping tradition with food and traditional items.
+Nearby Büyük Han, the largest caravanserai in the island and considered to be one of the finest buildings in Cyprus, was built in 1572 by the Ottomans and functions as a cultural centre.
+To the west of the Girne Avenue lies the Samanbahçe neighbourhood, built in the 19th century by the government, considered to be the first example of social housing in the island.
+Still a residential area, the neighbourhood is considered to be one of the best representations of the Cypriot culture.
 Another central point in the walled city is the Selimiye Mosque, originally built as the St. Sophia Cathedral.
-The mosque is the chief religious center in Northern Cyprus.
+The mosque is the chief religious centre in Northern Cyprus.
 It was built between 1209 and 1228 by the Latin Church of Cyprus, in a Gothic style resembling French cathedrals.
 Next to the mosque is the Bedesten, a large Greek church in the Byzantine and Gothic styles, built in the 14th century.
 It was used as a marketplace in the Ottoman era.
-Today, it is used as a cultural center where various cultural activities such as concerts and festivals take place.
+Today, it is used as a cultural centre where various cultural activities such as concerts and festivals take place.

 The quarters of Nicosia outside the walled city are more spacious than the walled city, with wider roads and junctions.
-These areas are characterized by multi-floor concrete buildings.
+These areas are characterised by multi-floor concrete buildings.
 In the outskirts of the city, a number large and imposing villas have been built that belong to the middle and upper-classes.
-The Dereboyu Avenue serves as the modern heart of the northern part and is its center of entertainment.
+The Dereboyu Avenue serves as the modern heart of the northern part and is its centre of entertainment.